 An abbreviation has the beginning of a word but not the end.
 Examples of abbreviations are “min.”, “max.”, “lab.”.
-Put a full stop after the abbreviation and capitalize it as you would the unabbreviated word.
+Put a full stop after the abbreviation and capitalize it in the same way as the unabbreviated word.
 Only use abbreviations in tables and figures; write words in full in the text.

 A contraction has the first and last letters of a word and sometimes other letters in between.
 Contractions have no full stops.
 Examples are Mr, Mrs, Ms, Rd, dept, Dr, St. They are also capitalized like the uncontracted word.
 An exception is “no.” (from the Italian “numero”, for number), which is a contraction but has a full stop to avoid confusion with the word “no”.
 But the plural, “nos”, is formed like other contractions without a full stop.

 These common Latin shortened forms are used regularly in ISO documents.
-They are punctuated as shown (i.e. not followed by a comma):
+They are punctuated as shown:

 - e.g. (exempli gratia, for example);

 Use “e.g.” when giving an example in brackets or at the end of a sentence: